albar965/albar965.github.io/littlenavmap-faq.md

 1. Use an old second monitor for the map before throwing it away.
 2. Take an old and slow notebook and use it in networked mode. _Little Navmap_ is happy with 2 GB of ram and there are options to speed up map display.
 This notebook can run Linux or macOS.
 Have a look at the manual here: [Little Navmap User Manual - How to run a network Setup](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/INTRO.html#network-setup)
 3. Run the simulator in seamless window mode.
 Then you can `Alt+Tab` between applications.
+4. Try one of the tools mentioned in this thread: [Avsim - littlenavmap in vr](https://www.avsim.com/forums/topic/627045-littlenavmap-in-vr/).

 #### The map window is not visible or shows only a gray surface [**▲**](#top) [🔗](#map-hidden) {#map-hidden}